Compositional Vulnerability Detection with Insecurity Separation Logic (Extended Version): Introduction

 Can we design an under-approximate logic for reasoning about such vulnerabilities which inherits the nice property that all defects which are flagged are true positives?
 If so, can analysis using this logic be automated to produce a compositional vulnerability analysis method?

 \textbf{Contribution:} We answer both of these questions in the affirmative.
 In this paper, we present Insecurity Separation Logic (\InsecSL, \cref{sec:insecsl}), an under-approximate separation logic for diagnosing information leakage and memory-safety vulnerabilities. \InsecSL reasons about pairs of program executions but purposefully closely resembles the (single execution) logic ISL~\cite{raadlocal}.
 We show in \cref{sec:symex} how reasoning in \InsecSL can be automated via bi-abduction based symbolic execution by formalising and proving that the same symbolic execution procedure as is used for ISL is also sound for \InsecSL.
 We demonstrate the practicality of our ideas by implementing them in two different tools (\cref{sec:impl}), including an extension of the Infer tool in which we adapt Infer's ISL implementation to diagnose information leakage vulnerabilities via \InsecSL.
 We evaluate our implementations (\cref{sec:eval}) by applying them to a range of case studies.
-The soundness proof has been mechanised in Isabelle/HOL.
-All artifacts are available online: \url{https://covern.org/insecurity.html}.
+Soundness theorems (namely \cref{thm:soundness} for \InsecSL and \cref{thm:symex} for symbolic execution respectively) have been mechanised in Isabelle/HOL.
+All artifacts are available online\ifExtended\else\ with the extended version of this paper\fi: \url{https://covern.org/insecurity.html}.